France World Cup 2022 squad list, fixtures and latest odds

 At the ripe old age of 35, the Spurs goalkeeper has captained his country since 2012 and his experience as well as his reliability will be vital for Les Bleus.

-France’s preparations have been severely disrupted by the absence of Paul Pogba, N’Golo Kante and Christopher Nkunke, but the loss of Benzema represents the biggest set-back yet.
+France’s preparations have been severely disrupted by the absence of Paul Pogba, N’Golo Kante and Christopher Nkunku, but the loss of Benzema represents the biggest set-back yet.

 The 34-year-old was named Ballon d’Or last month after spearheading Madrid’s Champions League triumph earlier this year - his fifth at the club - as well as another La Liga title.